Aggregate Operator: Count By Using Group Key

 Next, you'll add your Data Workflow component.
 You'll bring your data into the Data Workflow using an Input operator.
 Then, you'll add an Aggregate operator to count how many dogs have the same favorite food.
 But to get an accurate count, you'll need to count the names associated with each favorite food.
 So, you'll set the Aggregate operator to use the Value Key of name and the Group Key of favoriteFood.
 Finally, you'll show the result using a Console operator.

-1. Drag and drop a Data Workflow onto your canvas.
-Place your Data Workflow below your Data Table.
+1. Drag and drop a Data Workflow onto your canvas, placing it below your Data Table.

 Configure the Input Operator